Ukrainian father rushes home after Russian airstrike to find 2-year-old daughter dead in rubble

 Russian drone and cruise missile strikes on Sunday targeted multiple areas of the country, including the capital, Kyiv.

-The Ukrainian air force said that air defenses downed three of five Shahed self-exploding drones and four of the six cruise missiles fired.
+The Ukrainian air force updated earlier figures and said air defenses downed six of eight Shahed self-exploding drones and four of six cruise missiles fired.

 Ukrainian air force spokesman Yurii Ihnat said that two missiles struck a military air base in Kropyvnytskyi in central Ukraine's Kyrovohrad province.
 He didn't report damage.